 Orientation to Estepona

 Estepona is located on the coast about 20km west of Marbella.
 The town has a bypass for through traffic along the coast.
 Travelling from Marbella or the east, Estepona town is best entered from the km 158 exit from the A-7 coastal highway.
 Travelling from Manilva of the west fork right at 'Estepona' km 152 roundabout by Shell petrol station.
 Both routes will lead you into the town on the old N-340 coast road.

 There are two centre entrances from the A-7.
 One at km 155.5 leads directly into Ave Juan Carlos I. Beware of the long queues in the late afternoon.
 The other at km 153 leads into the industrial estate before joining Ave Juan Carlos.

 Leaving the A-7 at km 158 you will enter Estepona on the Avenida de Literal dual carriageway.
 This road has a central reservation ornamental planted area.
 On the right is the bus station, then Palacio de Congresos on the right Carrefour, the towns largest supermarket on the left hand side.
-On the right is a free car parking area.
-The road then drops down affording the sight of the expansive La Rada beach.
+On the right is a free car parking area; consider parking here.
+The road continues affording the sight of the expansive La Rada beach.

 From Manilva and the West to Estepona Marina

 Leaving the A-7 at km 155 (not the first entrance you come to unless you are going to the Marina) you will enter Estepona on the old N-340 coast road.
 Avenida del Carmen is a dual carriageway with the ornamental landscaped area in the centre.
 Hotel H10 Estepona is on you right, local police station on your left.
 Just after this, you will see the Marina on your right and, a little further on the Bullring on the left.